-As of the date hereof, Ms. Joanne Ferstman and Ms. Françoise Bertrand represent 22% of the nine directors.
-Pursuant to an investor rights agreement entered into between the Caisse and the Corporation, the Caisse retains the right to appoint one nominee to the Board of Directors of the Corporation, for so long as the Caisse, together with its affiliates, owns more than 10% of the outstanding Common Shares of the Corporation.
+As of the date hereof, Ms. Joanne Ferstman, Ms. Françoise Bertrand and Ms. Candace MacGibbon represent 27% of the eleven (11) directors or 33% of the independent Directors.
+Upon election of the nominee directors at the Meeting, there will be two (2) women on the Board of Directors or representing 22% of all Directors (29% of the independent Directors).
+Pursuant to an investor rights agreement entered into between the Caisse and the Corporation, the Caisse retains the right to designate one nominee to the Board of Directors of the Corporation, for so long as the Caisse, together with its affiliates, owns more than 10% of the outstanding Common Shares of the Corporation.

-Further, the Chair and Chief Executive Officer of the Corporation has been a member of the "30% Club" since March 2017.
+Further, the Executive Chair of the Board of the Corporation has been a member of the "30% Club" since March 2017.
 The "30% Club" promotes gender balance on boards to encourage better leadership and governance.
 In addition, the "30% Club" also aims to develop a diverse pool of talent for all businesses through the efforts of its members who are committed to better gender balance at all levels of their organizations.

-Although the Corporation was unable to achieve its objective of 40% women representation on the Board of Directors by the end of December 2019, the Governance and Nomination Committee concluded that the Corporation's 40% objective will be maintained.
-However, no timeline has been set to achieve such objective.
-In reach of such target, the Governance and Nomination Committee will continue to review the Corporation's evergreen list of potential director candidates and maintain a "short-list" of only female candidates.
-Accordingly, the Governance and Nomination Committee is focused towards adding female representation to the Board ofdirectors in the next twelve months.
+The Corporation is focused on achieving its objective of 40% women representation on the Board of Directors, although, no timeline has been set to achieve such objective.
+In reach of such target, the Governance and Nomination Committee will continue to review the Corporation's evergreen list of potential director candidates and maintain a "short-list" of predominantly female candidates.
+Accordingly, the Governance and Nomination Committee is focused towards adding female representation to the Board of directors in the near term.